Sziklai pair: Applications

 In a typical application the Sziklai pair acts somewhat like a single transistor with the same type (e.g., NPN) as Q1 but with a very high current gain (β).
 The emitter of Q2 functions as a collector.
 Hence the emitter of Q2 is labeled "C" in Figure 1.
 Likewise, in a typical application the collector of Q2 (also connected to the emitter of Q1) functions as an emitter and is thus labeled "E".
 As with a Darlington pair, a resistor (e.g., 100 Ω to 1 kΩ) can be connected between Q2's emitter and base to improve its turn-off time (i.e., improve its performance for high frequency signals).

 Advantages

-One advantage over the Darlington pair is that the base turn-on voltage is only about 0.6 volts, about half of the Darlington's 1.2-volt nominal turn-on voltage.
+One advantage over the Darlington pair is that, as it has only one junction between the base and the emitter, compared with the Darlington's two junctions, the Sziklai pair's nominal base turn-on voltage is only about 0.6 volts, about half of the Darlington's 1.2 volts.
 Like the Darlington, it can saturate to only about 0.6 V, which is a drawback for high-power stages.